 Sawanotsuru (Nada, Kobe)

 In addition to a fascinating guided tour, the tasting is a true spectacle.
-Sawanotsuru offers dozens of types of sake, from the most traditional to world-renowned varieties.
+Sawanotsuru offers dozens of types of sake, from the most traditional to award-winning varieties.
 There is no better way to understand the complexity and beauty of the drink than by tasting it directly at the place of its creation.

 Sakuramasamune (Nada, Kobe)